 If you are interested in exploring any of our Gender Inclusive Housing options please submit this interest form and we will connect with you through email.
 If you have any questions you can email email@example.com visit the Gender Inclusive Living Experience FAQ for more details.
 Interest forms are accepted on a continuing basis until the spaces are filled.

-If you have questions regarding gender-identity, gender-expression, gender non-conforming, or transgender student support, feel free to contact the Spectrum Center at email@example.com.
-The Spectrum Center offers education, outreach, advocacy and support to U-M LGBT students.
+If you have questions regarding LGBTQ campus life, feel free to contact the Spectrum Center at firstname.lastname@example.org.
+The Spectrum Center offers education, outreach, advocacy and support to U-M LGBTQ students.
 Please visit the Spectrum Center website for more information.

 For the purpose of gender-inclusive housing, gender non-conforming is a term for individuals whose gender expression is different from societal expectations related to gender.

 Gender expression is how a person represents or expresses one's gender identity to others, often through behavior, clothing, hairstyles, voice or body characteristics.